nutanix/karbon-platform-services/automation/terraform/README.md

 # Deploying a Service Domain with KPS

-Enter the cloud provider directory of your choice
+Enter the cloud provider directory of your choice.
+You will see a file called `variables.tf` where you can configure values such as provider info, cloud info, image config, etc.

 ### Workflow